spree/deployment_service_puppet/README.md

 The *classes* (with the empty strings) refer to the Puppet modules that will get applied to a particular server, in the example above those are *”common”, “appserver”, “dbserver” and “app”*.

 These classes correspond to modules located in the modules:https://github.com/spree/deployment_service_puppet/tree/master/modules directory.

+The *parameters* are the variables which are reference throughout the puppet modules to include server / configuration specific details in all the necessary locations.
+The values depend directly on the information supplied when configuring the deployment on spreecommerce.com.